OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 4. After clicking the appropriate link, the line is cleared and a success feedback message is presented to the administrator, indicating that the address is unblocked

-Should the administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems’ Support.
+Should the administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems [by submitting a new case at OutSystems Support Portal](https://www.outsystems.com/goto/submit-support-case).

+For more details on the Users scope, check our documentation regarding [IT users](https://success.outsystems.com/documentation/11/managing_the_applications_lifecycle/manage_it_users/) and [end users](https://success.outsystems.com/documentation/11/developing_an_application/secure_the_application/end_users/configure_the_administrator_user_of_the_users_app/) management.